 Adat Shalom is a traditional egalitarian congregation.
 We are traditional in that the liturgy is presented mostly in Hebrew, with the triennial Torah portion chanted each week.
 We are egalitarian in that we provide equal opportunities for participation by men and women.
 While these values are present in our daily worship, they are truly highlighted in the Shabbat and festival services.

 In Hebrew, only one day of the week merits a name.
 The other days are one, two, three etc. leading up to Shabbat, the highlight of the week, the pinnacle of creation.
 At Adat Shalom, Shabbat begins with a beautiful service of songs to mark the transition from the work week to our day of sacred rest.
 On Saturday morning, we offer a variety of opportunities for worship and study, with the chanting of the weekly Torah portion central to our service.
-After services, we gather for a kiddush reception featuring good food and company.
-Shabbat concludes with a simple meal in the late afternoon followed by the afternoon and evening services.
+After services, we gather for a Kiddush reception featuring good food and company.
+Shabbat concludes with an evening service.

 Our daily minyan meets in the Shiffman Chapel just across the Cantor Larry Vieder Foyer from our Main Chapel.

 Perhaps the most soulful experience at Adat Shalom is the quiet and intimate gathering each morning and evening called the daily minyan.
 It does not boast ornate melodies or elaborate explanations.
 Yet the regular routine of gathering in prayer is the cornerstone of our community.
 Services are generally orchestrated by members of our clergy, but the prayers themselves are chanted by congregants.
 Some come to say Kaddish, but all experience the gentle pull of God’s presence as they make their way to the Shiffman Chapel in the early hours of the morning and at the end of the workday.
 Everyone is welcome to join us in prayer.

 Shabbat 9 a.m.